2020 United States House of Representatives election in the District of Columbia

 On November 3, 2020, the District of Columbia held an election for its non-voting House delegate representing the District of Columbia's at-large congressional district.
 The election coincided with the elections of other federal, state, and local offices.

 The non-voting delegate is elected for a two-year term.
-Democrat Eleanor Holmes Norton, who has represented the district since 1991, was successfully re-elected to a sixteenth term in office.
+Democrat Eleanor Holmes Norton, who had represented the district since 1991, was re-elected to a sixteenth term in office.